 “Ma’am!”
 I cried.
 She stopped and turned, a look of surprise filling her eyes.

 Now that I’d caught her attention, I realized I had no idea what to say.
 “Your… your performance was stunning.”

 She smiled, still looking surprised.
 Her eyes were a blue hue and sad, I noticed.
 Like Lilacs.
 “You remember?”
 She said softly.

 I nodded.
 “Yes but…” How was I to put this?
 “No one else seems to.”

 “Don’t be shocked.”
 She gave a little laugh that cracked.
 “They never do.”

 With a frown, I stepped closer.
 “Why not?”

 “Do you really want to know?”

-“They did not pay attention, too busy with their silly dresses.”
-She smiled at this.
-“Even now, your memory will be fading.
+“They did not pay attention.”
+She smiled wryly.
+“Even now, your memory is fading.
 My song only exists in the moment.
 No more.
 Longer than that, and it would be diminished.
 You have lasted longer than the others.”
 She pursed her lips.
 “You are a lover of beauty?”